Bimaristan: Education

-The various Quranic injunctions and Hadith (or actions of Muhammad), which place values on education and emphasize the importance of acquiring knowledge, played a vital role in influencing the Muslims of this age in their search for knowledge and the development of the body of science.
+The various Quranic injunctions and Hadith (or actions of Muhammad), which place value on education and emphasize the importance of acquiring knowledge, played a vital role in influencing the Muslims of this age in their search for knowledge and the development of the body of science.

 Bimaristans were not only used to provide care for individuals.
 They were also educational institutions meant to advance medical students' knowledge in the medical field, especially in cities like Baghdad, Damascus, and Cairo.
-Some madrasas were also closely linked with bimaristans so that students could learn in the institutions and put their theoretical knowledge directly into practice.
-Basic science preparation was learned through private tutors, self-study and lectures.
+Some madrasas were also closely linked with bimaristans, so that students could learn in the institutions and put their theoretical knowledge directly into practice.
+Basic science preparation was learned through private tutors, self-study, and lectures.
 Many of these hospitals also contained a conjoined library typically filled with any possible writings that may be relevant to the medicine practiced in the hospitals.

 Physicians in these proto-medical schools were not exclusively Muslim; Jewish and Christian physicians also practiced and taught.
 In the major hospitals at Cairo, Baghdad, and Damascus, students often visited patients while under the supervision of a practicing physician—a system comparable to a medical residency today.
 Like in today's medical training programs, working and learning in the bimaristans under the supervision of practicing physicians allowed medical students to gain hands-on experience treating various ailments and responding to a multitude of situations.

 During this era, physician licensure became mandatory in the Abbasid Caliphate.
 In 931 CE, Caliph Al-Muqtadir learned of the death of one of his subjects as a result of a physician's error.
 He immediately ordered his muhtasib Sinan ibn Thabit to examine and prevent doctors from practicing until they passed an examination.
 From this time on, licensing exams were required and only qualified physicians were allowed to practice medicine.

-The early Islamicate empires, while on their quest for knowledge, translated the work of early pre-Islamic times from empires such as Rome, Greece, Pahlavi, and Sanskrit into Arabic, before this translation the work had been lost and perhaps it may have been lost forever.
+The early Islamicate empires translated the work of early pre-Islamic times from empires such as Rome, Greece, Pahlavi, and Sanskrit into Arabic.
+Before this translation, the work had been lost, and perhaps it may have been lost forever.
 The discovery of this new information exposed the Islamicate empires to large amounts of scientific research and discoveries.
-Arabs translated a variety of different topics throughout science including Greek and Roman research in medicine and pharmacology.
-Translated artifacts such as medical dictionaries and books containing information on hygiene and sexual intercourse are still preserved.
-Perhaps one of the most notable translated pieces is a human anatomy book translated from Greek to Arabic by Muslim physician, Avicenna, the book was used in schools in the West until the mid-17th century.
+Arabs translated a variety of different topics throughout science, including Greek and Roman research in medicine and pharmacology.
+Translated artifacts, such as medical dictionaries and books containing information on hygiene and sexual intercourse, are still preserved.
+Perhaps one of the most notable translated pieces is a human anatomy book translated from Greek to Arabic by Muslim physician Avicenna.
+The book was used in schools in the West until the mid-17th century.